Aili-Light/nvidia-development-toolkit/NVIDIA_AGX_ORIN_ALG_CAM_COMM_8CH/doc/README.md

 ```

-## 2.System flash and configurepin mux
+## 2. Flash system and change pinmux

 Flash the jeston linux system to version <r36.4.3> according to the official instruction.
 ​	https://docs.nvidia.com/jetson/archives/r36.4.3/DeveloperGuide/IN/QuickStart.html#preparing-a-jetson-developer-kit-for-use